6 Formulas and Functions

 • Nesting of functions.

-Excel has more than 300 built-in functions to perform a variety of operations.
-Features of the functions are divided into several categories, such as
+Excel has more than 300 built-in functions to perform various operations.
+These functions are organized into categories, such as:

-With most of the features you need to specify what values or contents of cells the function should use in the calculation.
-These entries are called arguments.
+Most functions require you to specify the values or cell contents they should use in the calculation.
+These are called arguments.

 Figure 6.1: The structure (syntax) of a function.